slds-lmu/i2ml/content/appendix/02_errata.md

 - Chapter 11.7 (Bernoulli Loss): Slides 9/10 and 10/10 Errors in Bernoulli Loss and Entropy Splitting Criterion
 - Chapter 13.6: Slide 2/7 typos in formula and bullet point 3
 - Chapter 17.1: Slide 6/11 Typo in f
+- Chapter 17.3: Slide 2/7 Assume gamma = 1 to avoid conflict with geometric distances
 - Chapter 18.1: Slide 5/7: Typo in Monomials; it should be (d+p-1 over d) and ( (d+p) over d) -1
 - Chapter 19.5: Slide 3/11: bullet point 1 added "if", bullet point 2 changed "decrease" to "increase"
+- Chapter 20.1: Slide 6/12: fix error in step 6 and clarify that b-hat is a hard label classifier
-- Chapter 20.1: Slides 6 and 7/11: improved plot and text
+- Chapter 20.1: Slides 7 and 8/12: improved plot and text
 - Chapter 20.2: Slide 14/15: error in step 1 of the algorithm